Benefits of immunisation

 The risk of side effects from an immunisation is far less than the risk of severe complications associated with a vaccine preventable disease.

-Many vaccine preventable diseases are highly contagious and can be overwhelming to a person's immune system.
+Many of these diseases are highly contagious and can be overwhelming to the body’s defences.
 Most unvaccinated people who come into contact with an infected person will catch the disease.
-For example, where there is a case of whooping cough, up to 90 per cent of unimmunised household contacts will catch the disease.
+For example, if someone has whooping cough, up to 90% of the unimmunised people in their household will catch the disease.
+This means it is not only important for babies to be vaccinated, but also for all family members to be up to date with their boosters.

 This means it is not only important for babies to be vaccinated against whooping cough, but also for all family members to be up to date with their boosters.
 Vaccination records might be needed to enrol your child in childcare or school.
 Unvaccinated children will be excluded from school if there is an outbreak of certain vaccine preventable diseases.